OsaeAddo/Stats-preview-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
 - [Image color overlay resource](https://dev.to/ellen_dev/two-ways-to-achieve-an-image-colour-overlay-with-css-eio) - This is an amazing article which helped me finally understand how to overlay an image with a color.
 I'd recommend it to anyone still learning this concept.